Samsung Galaxy S20

-The Samsung Galaxy S20 is a series of Android-based smartphones developed, manufactured, and marketed by Samsung Electronics as part of its flagship Galaxy S series.
+The Samsung Galaxy S20 is a series of high-end Android-based smartphones developed, manufactured, and marketed by Samsung Electronics as part of its flagship Galaxy S series.
 They collectively serve as the successor to the Galaxy S10 series.
-The first three smartphones (Galaxy S20, Galaxy S20+, and the Galaxy S20 Ultra) were unveiled at Samsung's Galaxy Unpacked event on February 11, 2020 alongside Galaxy Z Flip, and they were released in the United States on March 6, 2020 and in Europe on March 13, 2020.
-The Galaxy S20 FE, was first announced on September 23, 2020, and released on October 3, 2020.
+The first three smartphones (Galaxy S20, Galaxy S20+, and the Galaxy S20 Ultra) were unveiled at Samsung's Galaxy Unpacked event on February 11, 2020, alongside Galaxy Z Flip, and they were released in the United States on March 6, 2020 and in Europe on March 13, 2020.
+Two additional versions of the Galaxy S20 smartphone were released: the Galaxy S20 5G UW was announced on June 4, 2020 and released on AT&T in the United States on the same day, and the Galaxy S20 FE was announced on September 23, 2020 and released on October 2, 2020.
+In May 2020, a rugged variant for military use named the "Tactical Edition" was released.

-It is the first smartphone lineup to receive USB fast-charger certification from the USB Implementers Forum (USB-IF).
-In May, a rugged variant for military use named the "Tactical Edition" was released.
+It is the first Galaxy smartphone lineup with all models having a 120Hz high refresh rate display, (Note: Users can choose to run the device at either 60 Hz or 120 Hz with 60 Hz mode being the default option, however 120 Hz mode only supports FHD+ resolution.) an upgrade from the previous 60Hz.
+Its telephoto camera zoom is also improved past 10x, with the S20 and S20+ having 30x, (Note: The camera's optical zoom factor is actually 1.06x, and uses cropping and processing algorithms to achieve the claimed 3x factor, and it's 64MP telephoto camera is digitally zoomed in to achieve 30X zoom.) and the S20 Ultra gaining 100x zoom alongside a 108MP main sensor.
+All models received USB fast-charger certification from the USB Implementers Forum (USB-IF).

 The Galaxy S20 was succeeded by the Galaxy S21, which was announced on January 14, 2021.
 In April 2022, following the release of its new flagship, the Galaxy S22, Samsung released a refreshed version of the Galaxy S20 FE known as the Galaxy S20 FE 2022, which has the same processor as the Galaxy S20 series.
 It has 6 GB of RAM and 128 GB of internal storage and ships with One UI 4 based on Android 12.

 History

 The title of the phone was originally presumed to be the Galaxy S11, due to it being the logical extension from its predecessor, the Galaxy S10.
-However, successive leaks in January 2020 revealed the title of the phone to be the Galaxy S20, because it was released in the year 2020.
+However, successive leaks in January 2020 revealed the title of the phone to be named the Galaxy S20, because it was released in the year 2020.

 Leaker Max Weinbach obtained the actual phone a month before the release, confirming the leaks, and that by February, "almost everything the company is planning to introduce has already leaked out."
 In addition to charts on the phone's specifications, marketing material and images of the phones themselves in real life were leaked.